rodrigopdo/template-creator/notes.md

 * Retrieve template name and current date to fill the template card rendered above de editor

-* Search the pattern "@{merge_field}" in the editor string and create an array with 'clean' items, without special chars, ex.: ['NOME COMPLETO', 'ENDERECO']
+j{j* Search the pattern "@{merge_field}" in the editor string and create an array with 'clean' items, without special chars, ex.: ['NOME COMPLETO', 'ENDERECO']

 * This field's name must create input with same label's name, replacing _ to ' ' and capitalize string.
 Ex.: nome_completo / Nome Completo